Becaplermin (On the skin)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- You should not use other medicines on your skin ulcer at the same time, unless instructed by your doctor.
+- Do not use other medicines on your skin ulcer at the same time, unless instructed by your doctor.

 - Do not put cosmetics or skin care products on the treated skin.